FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

 13. Test WiFi.
-Create a nmcli profile that will connect to your AP.
+Create a connection profile with nmcli.
 Then connect to the AP and ping a website.

     ```
     nmcli con add con-name Cisco ifname wlan0 type wifi ssid "YourAP" wifi-sec.key-mgmt wpa-psk wifi-sec.psk "YourPassord"